Adnan327/grade/README.md

-# Points Manager App
+# Gradr - Points Manager CLI App

 This is a small CLI tool to help you track your test and homework points.
-It shows you the percentage of each subject at a glance.
+It shows you the percentage score of each subject at a glance.

 Go must be installed.
 When it is installed, execute the following command:
 ```shell